retooth2/xenharmlib/doc/quickstart.rst

 * :meth:`~xenharmlib.core.pitch_scale.PeriodicPitchScale.is_superset`
 * :meth:`~xenharmlib.core.pitch_scale.PeriodicPitchScale.is_disjoint`

-As an illustration for the usefulness of set operations we calculate pitches safe for improvisation according to the 'avoid notes' concept in jazz for 12-EDO.
+As an illustration of the usefulness of set operations we calculate pitches safe for improvisation according to the 'avoid notes' concept in jazz for 12-EDO.
 There are various approaches (and a lot of dispute) to this, but one rule-of-thumb is that for any chord and a selected scale,